Code-Institute-Submissions/zeezee/README.md

 ### Developer Goals

-- Provide a nice, easy to use wehsbop where the user can browse, add to bag, order, and checkout.
+- Provide a nice, easy to use webshop where the user can browse, add to bag, order, and checkout.
 - Learn Django framework, and try to use as much as I can from things I learned during the course.
 - Get an insight into Amazon AWS and Stripe Payment's platform.

 ### Design

-To make an integrated design for this site, I used Bootstrap, and FontAwesome.
-The best-used components are cards.
-I chose cards for products, categorise because I think cards helps me to organize the information in a user-friendly way.
+I used Bootstrap, and FontAwesome to make an integrated design for this site The best-used components are cards.
+I chose cards for products, categories because I think cards helps me to organize the information in a user-friendly way.
 For providing feedback, editing, and adding products or shipping informations I used forms.

 ![ContactForm](https://github.com/krisztinatxt/zeezee/blob/master/media/contact_mobile.PNG "Responsive Image")